 You Will Work for a Bad Boss

-This month's "Tooling Up" may be of the "print and save" variety, because even if you get along great with your advisor, you'll someday have a boss who needs managing.
+This month's "Tooling Up" may be of the "print and save" variety, because even if you get along great with your adviser, you'll someday have a boss who needs managing.
 It's easy to feel complacent when you've got the nicest boss in the world, but that boss -- like the person holding the loaded gun -- has a power that you cannot totally comprehend until it is used against you unexpectedly.
 It isn't being paranoid to work on your relationship with the boss before something falls apart.

 Even if you and your boss have the most secure relationship in the world, the ideas discussed in this month's column may help increase the level of support that you are seeing from that very important person.
 This alliance-building process will help your boss understand that your career success and professional growth will benefit her as well.